EDMdesigner/EDMdesigner-API-Doc/README.md

 ##Gallery handling
 If you want to host the uploaded images yourself and want to use your other hosted images as well, then there are a few routes to fulfil this functionality.

-Basic operation: The user uploads an image in the api to our server, which uploads it to the given server.
+Basic operations: The user uploads an image in the api to our server, which uploads it to the given server.
 This requires you to implement an upload route on your server and [configure](#configure-api-servers-gallery) our server (you have to do the configuration only once).
 The user can delete the images as well, so there should be an delete route on your server (it should be in the [gallery configuration](#configure-api-servers-gallery)) .

+We will create a md5 hash from a timestamp and your magic word.
+This two (the hash and the timestamp) will be sent to you in each of our request.
+You recreate the hash in your server side and compare the two hash.
+With this methode you can ensure that the request really came from us.

 ___